nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter10_chapter_10_sanctified_prepared_for_god_s_purpose.md

 <!-- p39 -->
-<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="12" data-verses="11" data-lang="en" data-version="NKJV">Hebrews 12:11</span> reminds us that pruning “*yields the peaceful fruit of righteousness*” to those who are trained by it.
+<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="12" data-verses="11" data-lang="en" data-version="NKJV">Hebrews 12:11</span> reminds us that pruning “*yields the peaceful fruit of righteousness*” to those who are trained by it.

 <!-- p40 -->